 Making Memories is a free “day out” program for those suffering with the early stages of dementia or Alzheimer’s.
 Caregivers are welcome to stay, but we exist to provide this time as a period of rest from the demands of care-giving.
 Contact Laura Echols-Richter at [email protected] for more information.

 Are you or a loved one navigating the path of recovery?
 Are you interested in learning more about the AA community but uncertain about attending a meeting for the first time?
 Sober Speak is a podcast for those in recovery, those who love someone in recovery, and those who support someone in recovery.
 It is a podcast where stories of the power of redemption are shared.
 We know our stories matter.
 We know sharing our stories in an honest way is important to our own mental and emotional health.
 Sober Speak has become a place where stories are shared and we discover we are not alone.
 Learn more at www.SoberSpeak.com.

 Grace Avenue periodically hosts live Sober Speak events.
 Email John M. at [email protected] for details about our next event.

 PC: Parent Connection for Parents of Teens

 All parents of 6th-12th grade youth are invited to attend our first PC gathering.
 This will be a time of discussion sharing our questions, joys and challenges.
 Our youth don’t come with manuals and every one of them is different.
 A parenting coach once said: “There is no such thing as a perfect parent.
 So just be a real one.”
-We hope you will join Laura Echols-Richter and Kristen Lane for some real conversation about being parents of teens.
+Contact Kristen Lane at [email protected] with questions and for the next meeting time and topic.